Reaction In A Bag Kid Version - Demonstrating Evidence Of A Chemical Change

 2. Phenyl Red

-This is the biggest change I did.
+This is the biggest change I have made.
 I did not have phenyl red, nor the budget to order some.
 I also find it harder to work with.
 I decided to use red cabbage juice.
-I boiled it in water until the color was mostly out of the cabbage and in the water.
+I boiled it in water until the color faded from the red cabbage.
+You can also pour boiling water over diced cabbage and let it sit for 30 minutes or more.

-Red cabbage produces a different change than the phenyl red.
-Both are indicators but produce different color changes.
+Red cabbage reacts differently than phenyl red.
+Both are indicators, but they cause different color changes.
 Red cabbage is an acid/base indicator.
-In the reaction with all 4 ingredients, it produced a purple color.
-Most likely because the substances were neutralizing.
-In the presence of a base it will turn more green.
-In the presence of an acid it will turn more pink.
+When reacting with all four ingredients, it turns purple, likely because the substances neutralize each other.
+In the presence of a base, it will turn more green.
+In the presence of an acid, it will turn more pink.

-When students began testing two items together, they quickly noticed that sodium bicarbonate and red cabbage juice turned green.
+When students tested two items together, they quickly noticed that sodium bicarbonate and red cabbage juice turned green.
 Sodium bicarbonate is a base.
-This really interested them because it did not happen when all 4 substances were mixed.
-They were also surprised because the liquid got cool.
-When all 4 are mixed, the students feel the heat from calcium chloride and water reacting.
+This interested them because it did not happen when all four substances were mixed.
+They were also surprised because the liquid cooled down.
+When all four are mixed, the students feel the heat from calcium chloride and water reacting.
 This change will surprise them.

-When the students mixed calcium chloride with red cabbage juice, they discovered it turned a bluish/green color.
-It did not seem to be quite as strong of a base as the baking soda, but it was close.
+When the students mixed calcium chloride with red cabbage juice, they found it turned a bluish-green color.
+It didn’t seem to be as strong of a base as baking soda, but it was close.
 In this reaction, a lot of heat was produced.
-Students immediately noticed more heat was produced than when all 4 substances were combined.
-This is most likely because the sodium bicarbonate and water are losing heat.
-It is exothermic.
+Students immediately noticed that more heat was generated than when all four substances were combined.

 After the activity, introduce the vocabulary and concepts.
 This reading passage complements the activity perfectly.
 Students will be able to relate it to the reaction and the evidence they observed.